Easy Watermelon Detox Water Recipe

 What is Watermelon-infused water?

 Watermelon-infused water is a natural, healthy, and refreshing beverage.
-Watermelon contains an array of nutrients, including vitamins A and C, potassium, fiber, and protein.
+Watermelon contains various nutrients, including vitamins A and C, potassium, fiber, and protein.

 The sweet flavor of this fruit makes it an ideal choice for hydration.